Updated November 2024

 Although not strictly a poverty measure, the Minimum Income Standard (MIS) is a way of measuring how many people might be struggling to get by.

 MIS measures how much a person needs to afford an acceptable standard of living.
-This means not just being able to buy the buy basics, but also to actively participate in society by doing things like meeting up with friends for social activities.
+This means not just being able to buy the basics, but also to actively participate in society by doing things like meeting up with friends for social activities.

 MIS is updated every year, and we also fund the Minimum Income Standard London, looking at London specifically.